Login

 Swimmer Eligibility

 The NWSC bylaws set eligibility requirements for all swimmers and the various rules, which the Hurricanes follow.
 The swimmer's age on May 1 of the current swim season shall determine the age group in which the swimmer may compete for that season.
 Note: A swimmer must be able to legally swim one length of the pool (25 meters) in Freestyle by the first day of practice in under 2 minutes.
-The Hurricane Swim Team is a recreational competitive swim team, not a swim lesson program.
-Please consider your child’s swimming ability when deciding to join the swim team.
-Any exception to this requirement must be approved by the head coach and the board, for the safety of all our swimmers and our coaches.
+Any exception to this requirement must be approved by the Head Coach and the Board, for the safety of all our swimmers and our coaches.

 Registration & Fees